inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 LMAC
 ~~~~

-In the following video, sensor nodes send data to the server:
+In the following video, sensor nodes send data to the server.

 .. video:: media/LMac5.mp4
    :width: 100%